FAU-CDI/wisski-distillery/README.md

   - A [phpmyadmin](https://www.phpmyadmin.net/) is started on `127.0.0.1:8080`.
   - See [internal/component/sql](internal/component/sql) for implementation details.

-- [GraphDB](http://graphdb.ontotext.com/) - a SPARQL backend for WissKI (Version 10.0 or later)
-  - It is configured to run inside a docker container.
-  - The Workbench API is started on `127.0.0.1:7200`.
-  - Security is not enabled at the moment.
-  - See [internal/component/triplestore](internal/component/triplestore) for implementation details.

 - [proxyssh](https://github.com/tkw1536/proxyssh) - an ssh server that delegates client connections to different WissKIs
   - It is configured to run inside a docker container.